-Since 1996, the Pacific Coast Orthodontic Consultation Group has provided generous funding to support preservation of the SRA collection and improve its accessibility as a resource for research and teaching.
+Since 1996, the Pacific Coast Orthodontic Consultation Group has provided generous funding to support preservation of the Atkinson Collection and improve its accessibility as a resource for research and teaching.

-The SRA collection offers an extraordinarily well-preserved, age-graded series of more than 400 crania that span from in utero to adult, representing the most complete assemblage of juveniles in the United States.
+The Atkinson Collection offers an extraordinarily well-preserved, age-graded series of more than 400 crania that span from in utero to adult, representing the most complete assemblage of juveniles in the United States.
 A number of rare cranial syndromes (hydrocephalaly, microcephaly, cranial dysostoses, cleft palate and others) are found among the juvenile and adult individuals.

-Professionals and advanced students are encouraged to submit research applications to study the SRA collection, and Pacific faculty are welcome to request use of a subset of the SRA collection for teaching purposes.
+Professionals and advanced students are encouraged to submit research applications to study the Atkinson Collection, and Pacific faculty are welcome to request use of a subset of the Atkinson Collection for teaching purposes.